 MD, PhD, FRCPC

 Dr. Heather Leitch completed a PhD in microbiology (leukemia stem cell research) at UBC in 1992.
 She graduated from medical school at UBC in 1995, trained in internal medicine at UBC, and completed a hematology fellowship at McGill University in 2000, where she also completed course requirements toward a master’s degree in epidemiology and biostatistics.
 She completed post-fellowship training with the Lymphoma Tumour Group at the B.C.
-Cancer Agency in 2002, and currently holds the position of Clinical Associate Professor at UBC.
+Cancer Agency in 2002, and currently holds the position of Clinical Professor at UBC.
 Dr. Leitch has been a member of the hematology/oncology group at St. Paul’s Hospital since 2004, and actively participates in research projects and clinical trials with a focus on hematological malignancies.
 Recent publications co-authored by Dr. Leitch have focused on the treatment of: iron overload in patients with myelodysplastic syndromes (MDS) and other acquired bone marrow failure syndromes; HIV-associated lymphoma; monoclonal B-cell lymphocytosis; and relapsed/refractory myeloma, MDS, and lymphoma.
+Dr. Leitch is the Director of the Hematology/Oncology Research Office at Providence Health Care, and Director of the BC Provincial Home Hemosiderosis Program.
+She is a member of the UBC Department of Medicine Research Committee and the UBC DOM Equity Committee.
+She actively participates in activities of the UBC Centre for Blood Research (CBR).